manemone/gameoflife-ts/README.md

 # lifegame-ts
 ## What's this?
-An implementation for learning TypeScript.
+An implementation of [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for learning TypeScript.

 ## Dependencies
 - npm